KonstantinTomashevich/Emergence/Library/Public/Flow/README.md

   detect possible data races between tasks.
 - Verification: if Flow exports non-empty [TaskCollection](../../Private/TaskCollection/README.md), than it's guaranteed that there is no cycles, missing dependencies and data races.
-- Visualization: even if there are mistakes in registered tasks, whole pipeline with resources could be visualized as [VisualGraph](../VisualGraph/README.md).
+- Visualization: even if there are mistakes in registered tasks, whole pipeline with resource usage could be visualized as [VisualGraph](../VisualGraph/README.md).
 It's much easier to pinpoint issues visually.